top of page

 Magic Kingdom is the smallest park at Walt Disney World in Florida at 104 acres.

-Magic Kingdom's parking lot is bigger than the actual park so remember row!
+Magic Kingdom's parking lot is bigger than the actual park, so remember your row!

 Red pavement was used to create a perfect picture in front of the castle.